conor-dowdall/enharmonic-note-selector/README.md

   - `selectedPitchInteger` property: Gets the integer representation of the selected pitch (0-11).
   - `noteColorTheme` property: Sets a predefined color theme.
+- **Random Selection:** Includes a public method to programmatically select a random note, useful for demonstrations or practice applications.

 ## Styling with CSS Custom Properties